-As a self care coach, I regularly talk to moms about how I can help them find time and energy for themselves so they can recharge and be able to respond to tough things that happen with their kids.
+As a self care coach, I regularly talk to moms about how I can help them find time and energy for themselves so they can respond to tough things that happen with their kids.
 I can't tell you how many women I speak to who have an immediate reaction - "YES!
 This is so needed!"

 But as much as moms long to have the results that coaching can give them, making the leap to signing up for a coaching package often feels daunting.
 The women who could most use my services are the often the ones who feel the most blocked from making a choice to invest in themselves.

 So what makes it so hard for moms to invest in themselves?
 Here are the top reasons I hear.

 #1: You hesitate spending on yourself.

 As your kids outgrow their clothes and their wardrobes become threadbare and stained, you get so much pleasure looking for new clothes for them.
 It feels like guilt-free shopping, hunting down the best shirts and little pairs of leggings.